A look at the design, market and legacy of Victorian pottery

 Marks

 There were several marks used by the Schütz factories.
 Pieces only stamped with the circular mark of a kneeling archer inside a G are often attributed to Gebrüder Schütz (Schütz Brothers) or Schütz Blansko with pieces specifically stamped Gebrüder Schütz considered older.
-Because of the split between the brothers it is sometimes difficult to date Schütz Blansko or Schütz Cilli pieces to before or after 1890 due to the fact that both marks were in use from 1870 forward until the closing of the companies.
+Because of the split between the brother's families it is sometimes difficult to date Schütz Blansko or Schütz Cilli pieces to before or after 1890 due to the fact that both marks were in use from 1870 forward until the closing of the companies.
 To complicate matters the two companies shared each other’s molds so a piece with the same design could be by either Schütz Blansko or Schütz Cilli.
 In auction listings it is common to see both Schütz Blansko and Schütz Cilli attributed to Gebrüder Schütz.
 Production numbers impressed on the back of each piece may be a way of identifying the design date but to the best of my knowledge these records have remained in private hands and are not available to the public.

 The best way to date pieces made after the split is by the addition of other marks on the base of the ware.
 Although Schütz Blansko used the archer mark from 1859 to 1906, ware intended for export had to also have the country of origin stamped on the ware after 1890.
 Schütz Blansko pieces marked Austria or Made in Austria can reliably be attributed to after that date.
 The same is true for Schütz Cilli which used two marks, one impressed and one ink stamped, both which included country of origin after 1890.